-4) What are the company's procedures for handling complaints by employees concerning illegal (including corruption) and unethical behaviour?
+4. ts by employees concerning illegal (including corruption) and unethical behaviour?
 Explain how employees are protected from retaliation.

-Employees can submit complaints to the Conflict of Interest Committee or any officer of the company who would relay said complaints to the Committee.
-These complaints are handled confidentially by the Committee wherein the identities of the employees that submitted the complaint are not divulged.
+Employees can submit complaints to the Conflict of Interest Committee (CICOM) or any officer of the Company who would relay said complaints to the Committee.
+Reports or disclosures can be made in writing or by email using the following contact details: